Enroll Your Property

 1 01, 2020

 The Gunflint Trail and the Boundary Waters Canoe Area Wilderness are rich in history.
-Dating back several centuries ago when the area was a Native American hunting area.
-Back when the Gunflint Trail was just a path.
-Now, the Gunflint Trail is a paved road that is home to many permanent residents.
-It's also home to the BWCA, a popular tourist destination for visitors from all over the world.
-The Chik-Wauk Museum strives to gather this rich history into a living museum and nature center.
-Helping visitors understand what life was and is like on the Gunflint Trail.
-About [...]
+The history dates back several centuries when the area was a Native American hunting area.
+Back then, the Gunflint Trail was just a path in the woods.
+Today, the Gunflint Trail 56-mile is a paved road that is home to many permanent - and many more seasonal - residents.
+It’s also home to the BWCA, a popular nature and remote destination for visitors from all over the world.
+Chik-Wauk Museum and Nature Center strives to gather this rich history into a living museum and nature [...]

 1 01, 2020